What is the Professional Development Academy?

 Why is emphasis being placed on supervisor positions for the second program of the Professional Development Academy?

 Good supervisors play a critical role in helping Duke develop a positive work environment dedicated to excellence in education, research and patient care.
 Supervisors are the front line for any organization, so developing strong, supportive supervisors is one of the best way to improve individual and operational performance, increase staff retention, and enhance the overall work environment.
-New supervisors are sometimes hired or promoted into positions and assume responsibility overnight without any support or training regarding how to deal with the challenge of people management, financial management and budgeting, or project management.
+New supervisors are sometimes hired or promoted into positions and assume responsibility overnight without any support or training regarding how to develop business acumen, manage people and projects and enhance select supervisory competencies.

 There is an identified staffing need for quality supervisors at Duke, and as Duke continues to grow, there will be a greater need for experienced supervisors and managers.
 At the present time, there are more than 100 vacancies for supervisory positions listed at Duke.
 The Front Line Supervisor Program provides managers with an opportunity to recognize and support outstanding individual performers who have recently assumed supervisory responsibilities.
 The program will provide participants with the necessary competencies to navigate, successfully, the role of entry-level supervisor, within Duke.